 With the doors attached to the frame, close them together.
 Measure and attach your closure.
 I purchased this kit for screen doors from Lowe’s.
 It had the closure and the hinges for the top along with some other things I can use later.
 It was much cheaper than buying it all separate.

-Since this is done, now would be a good time to add your hooks inside the doors for storing your gardening tools.
+Since this is done, thanks to the help of a few shed builders, now would be a good time to add your hooks inside the doors for storing your gardening tools.
 I also attached a handle to the front of the frame to assist in lifting the top up.

 These are the hooks I used for the tools (the handle was in the screen kit).